The purpose of this introductory course is to explain the best way to start painting in watercolour to ensure maximum enjoyment.

 Feel free to add a few personal favourites as well.
 They help give your painting an individual look.

-Other Items - The Centre will provide drawing boards.
-They also have small sketching stools and easels for hire at a small charge if required.
+OTHER ITEMS - The Centre will provide drawing boards.
+We also have small sketching stools and easels for hire at a small charge if required.
 The Centre shop stocks loose sheets of Bockingford 140lb paper.